shubhammane77/bookstore-backend/README.md

-# BookStore backend Application
+# BookStore Backend

-Welcome to BookStore backend Application repository.
+Welcome to BookStore Backend repository.
 This repository houses a Spring Boot application with spring security for JWT authentication, h2 as database and Swagger Apis.

 ## Table of Contents